matovic5/neuro_mine/README.md

 Welcome to MINE: your handy companion for processing neuronal response data!
 This program allows users to use MINE to train a flexible convolutional neural network (CNN) to analyze experimental datasets containing neural activity and corresponding predictors (e.g., behavioral responses).

+*Application:*
+<br>- Any model organism
+<br>- Any type of predictor data (stimuli and/or behavior)
+<br>- Any type of response data (imaging or spikes)

+*Limitation:*
+<br>- Data must be continuous in time, and time must be monotonically increasing (i.e., any discontinuity between epochs must be resolved prior to fitting)

 *Authors:*
 <br>Dr. Martin Haesemeyer
 <br>Jamie Costabile